rl329/Midterm-Calculator/readme.md

 - [Main](main.py): The main program.
 - [.gitignore](.gitignore): The .gitignore used throughout my program.
-- [ENV File](/home/rl329/Midterm_Calculator/.env): The .env file I created were it would display the API Keys. etc.
+- [.env File](.env): The .env file I created were it would display the API Keys. etc.

 ### Logging